guts117/guts117/README.md

 I work in the field of games and robotics.

-My expertise is in graphics simulation.
+My expertise is in graphics/physics simulation.

-I am studying hard to expand my expertise in the field of computer vision and artificial intelligence as well.
+I am studying hard to expand my expertise in the field of computer vision and artificial intelligence within the field of graphics/physics simulation.

 I love reading a lot of software engineering books.